statechangelabs/polydocs-old/sample-terms/alpaca_terms.md

 ## Content

 Content posted on the Service is published as of its stated date or, if no date is stated, the date of first posting.
-Neither Alpaca nor the Third-Party
+Neither {{Company Name}} nor the Third-Party
 Providers have undertaken any duty to update any such information.

-Alpaca does not prepare, edit, or endorse Third Party Content.
-Alpaca does not guarantee the accuracy, timeliness, completeness or usefulness of Third Party Content, and is not responsible or liable for any content, advertising, products, or other materials on or available from third party sites.
+{{Company Name}} does not prepare, edit, or endorse Third Party Content. {{Company Name}} does not guarantee the accuracy, timeliness, completeness or usefulness of Third Party Content, and is not responsible or liable for any content, advertising, products, or other materials on or available from third party sites.

-You will not hold Alpaca and/or any Third-Party Provider liable in any way for (a) any inaccuracy of, error or delay in, or omission of the Content;
+You will not hold {{Company Name}} and/or any Third-Party Provider liable in any way for (a) any inaccuracy of, error or delay in, or omission of the Content;
 or (b) any loss or damage arising from or occasioned by i) any error or delay in the transmission of such Content; ii) interruption in any such
-Content due either to any negligent act or omission by any party to any “force majeure” (e.g., flood, extraordinary weather conditions, earthquake or other act of God, fire, war, insurrection, riot, labor dispute, accident, action of government, communications or power failure, equipment or software malfunction), or iii) to any other cause beyond the reasonable control of Alpaca and/or Third-Party Provider, or iv) non-performance.
+Content due either to any negligent act or omission by any party to any “force majeure” (e.g., flood, extraordinary weather conditions, earthquake or other act of God, fire, war, insurrection, riot, labor dispute, accident, action of government, communications or power failure, equipment or software malfunction), or iii) to any other cause beyond the reasonable control of {{Company Name}} and/or Third-Party Provider, or iv) non-performance.

 Any price quotes may be delayed 20 minutes or longer, according to the rules and regulations applicable to exchanges and Third Party
 Providers.
-Neither Alpaca nor the Third-Party Providers make any representations, warranties or other guarantees as to the accuracy or timeliness of any price quotes.
-Neither Alpaca nor the Third-Party Providers make any representations, warranties or other guarantees as to the present or future value or suitability of any sale, trade or other transaction involving any particular security or any other investment.
+Neither {{Company Name}} nor the Third-Party Providers make any representations, warranties or other guarantees as to the accuracy or timeliness of any price quotes.
+Neither {{Company Name}} nor the Third-Party Providers make any representations, warranties or other guarantees as to the present or future value or suitability of any sale, trade or other transaction involving any particular security or any other investment.

 Content is provided exclusively for personal and noncommercial access and use.
-No part of the Service or Content may be copied, reproduced, republished, uploaded, posted, publicly displayed, encoded, translated, transmitted or distributed in any way (including “mirroring”) to any other computer, server, web site or other medium for publication or distribution or for any commercial enterprise, without Alpaca’s express prior written consent.
+No part of the Service or Content may be copied, reproduced, republished, uploaded, posted, publicly displayed, encoded, translated, transmitted or distributed in any way (including “mirroring”) to any other computer, server, web site or other medium for publication or distribution or for any commercial enterprise, without {{Company Name}}’s express prior written consent.

-You acknowledge that Alpaca is the sole owner of Alpaca Marks and that other Marks are the property of their respective owners.
+You acknowledge that {{Company Name}} is the sole owner of {{Company Name}} Marks and that other Marks are the property of their respective owners.
 You agree that you will not use any Marks for any purpose without the prior express written consent of the respective owners.

 ## Agreement not with App Stores

 You acknowledge and agree that the availability of our mobile application is dependent on the third party from which you received it, e.g., the
 Google Play or Apple App Store (each, an “App Store”).
-When you download our mobile application through the App Store, you agree that: (i) these Terms and Conditions are concluded between you and Alpaca and not between you and the App Store, and that we (not the App Store), are responsible for our software; (ii) the App Store has no obligation to furnish any maintenance and support services with regards to our mobile application or handle any warranty claims; (iii) the App Store is not responsible for addressing any claims you have or any claims of any third party relating to our mobile application, such as, product liability, consumer protection claims, intellectual property claims, or any claim that our
+When you download our mobile application through the App Store, you agree that: (i) these Terms and Conditions are concluded between you and {{Company Name}} and not between you and the App Store, and that we (not the App Store), are responsible for our software; (ii) the App Store has no obligation to furnish any maintenance and support services with regards to our mobile application or handle any warranty claims; (iii) the App Store is not responsible for addressing any claims you have or any claims of any third party relating to our mobile application, such as, product liability, consumer protection claims, intellectual property claims, or any claim that our